Biology (BIO) Courses

 BIO 5083.
 Mammalogy.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 An advanced course covering various aspects of the biology of mammals, including anatomy, physiology, systematics, evolution, behavior, ecology, and biogeography.
 Field trips may be required.
 Same as ES 5083.
 Credit cannot be earned for both ES 5083 and BIO 5083.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5093.
 Herpetology.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate Standing.
 An advanced course covering various aspects of the biology of herpetofaunal, including anatomy, physiology, systematics, evolution, behavior, ecology, and biogeography.
 Field trips may be required.
 (Same as ES 5093.
 Credit cannot be earned for both ES 5093 and BIO 5093.)
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 BIO 5103.
 River Ecosystems.
 (3-0) 3 Credit Hours.